johanley/pei-daylight-saving-time/README.md

 |1995|ADT.
 First Sunday in April, last Sunday in October|Chapter 41, Page 1|
 |2006|ADT.
 Second Sunday in March, first Sunday in November|Chapter 41|

-Since 1947, the statute has been known as the *Time Uniformity Act*.

 I believe that from 1947 to 1994 inclusive an Order-in-council was needed to apply ADT explicitly in each year (if Executive Council decided to apply it).